Have you ever stopped to think about why you prefer one website over another?

 This is where things get a little advanced.

-To have a complementary website color scheme, you have to understand a thing or two about color theory.
+To have a complimentary website color scheme, you have to understand a thing or two about color theory.

-At its core, creating a color palette with complementary colors means picking colors that are opposite each other on the color wheel.
+At its core, creating a color palette with complementary colors means picking (preferably bright) colors that are opposite each other on the color wheel.

 The key here is the contrast between the two colors.